 But whether you engage in ABM or not, you can use the chatbot on your landing pages in a similar way.
-Instead of letting prospects bounce off a landing page before asking that one important question on their mind, your AI customer service bot can step in and provide instant answers, book an appointment with your sales team, or help customers make a payment right there and then.
+Instead of letting prospects bounce off a landing page before asking that one important question on their mind, your chatbot can step in and provide instant answers, book an appointment with your sales team, or help customers make a payment right there and then.

 Post-sale, your chatbot can be a 24/7 customer success manager.
 It can help answer questions to simplify the onboarding process, get acquainted with your platform – and offer upsells and cross-sells when a customer is most likely to convert.

-The beauty of AI customer service is how it can work together with human agents to help both customer and agent.
+The beauty of chatbot software is how it can work together with human agents to help both customer and agent.
 A university’s contact center, for example, consistently gets questions about a wide range of topics.
 It serves current students, potential students, past students and faculty from a wide range of programs.
 Agents can’t possibly remember the answers to all possible questions.

-Some of the top chatbots of 2020 are hanging out in the eCommerce space and are being used to drive sales and reduce shopping cart abandonment
+Many examples of good chatbots can be seen in the eCommerce space where they are being used to drive sales and reduce shopping cart abandonment